-Chocolate ganache loaf cake is the ultimate cake for chocolate lovers!
-Rich and fudgy, this deeply chocolate loaf cake comes together quickly and delivers rich chocolate flavor thanks to Dutch-process cocoa powder and premium baking chocolate.
+This chocolate ganache loaf cake is the ultimate cake for chocolate lovers!
+Rich and fudgy, the deeply chocolate loaf cake comes together quickly and delivers rich chocolate flavor thanks to Dutch-process cocoa powder and premium baking chocolate.

 Topped with glossy chocolate ganache, this decadent chocolate cake is a must bake for chocoholics.
 Perfect with coffee (or a glass of milk), you’ll love this cake for any occasion!